Updated: Jun 28

 Principal photography began last July and took place over a period of six weeks throughout the city of London.
 Production then went on hiatus while HBO reviewed the "pilot" episode.
 Thankfully, the powers-that-be liked what they saw and filming re-commenced in 2019 after the Christmas season.

-Episode two wrapped filming a few weeks before the corona outbreak.
-So, while productions are shutting down left and right, Joss & Co. could theoretically continue to work on the second episode of The Nevers as post-production (i.e. visual effects, sound mixing, etc) could easily be done from within one's home office.
-This would allow them to have, at least, two completed episodes under their belt.
+Filming wrapped on further episodes a few weeks before the corona outbreak.
+So, while productions are shutting down left and right, Joss & Co. could theoretically continue to work on those episodes in post-production (i.e. visual effects, sound mixing, etc) which could easily be done from within one's home office.
+This would allow them to have, at least, five completed episodes under their belt.

 But it wouldn't be a Joss Whedon production without some sort of wrench getting thrown into the works.
 The crew on the un-aired pilot episode of Buffy the Vampire Slayer didn't believe in Joss' vision and as a result, production nearly came to a screeching halt.
 And the FOX executive's ..... well, we all saw what they did to our beloved Firefly and Dollhouse.